Shahu of Kolhapur: Social reform

-Chhatrapati Shahu occupied the throne of Kolhapur for 28 years, from 1894 to 1922; during this period he initiated numerous social reforms in his empire.
+Shahu Chhatrapati Maharaj occupied the throne of Kolhapur for 28 years, from 1894 to 1922; during this period he initiated numerous social reforms in his empire.
 He is credited with doing much to improve conditions for the lower castes.
 He also ensured suitable employment for students thus educated, thereby creating one of the earliest affirmative action (50% reservation to weaker sections) programs in history.
 Many of these measures came in to effect in the year 1902.
 He started Shahu Chhatrapati Weaving and Spinning Mill in 1906 to provide employment.
 Rajaram College was built by Shahu Maharaj, and later was named after him.
 His emphasis was on education, his aim being to make learning available to the masses.
 He introduced a number of educational programs to promote education among his subjects.
-He established hostels for different ethnicities and religions, including Panchals, Devadnya, Nashik, Shimpi, Dhor-Chambhar communities as well as for Muslims, Jains and Christians.
+He established hostels for different ethnicities and religions, including Panchals, Devadnya, Sonars, Shimpi, Dhor-Chambhar communities as well as for Muslims, Jains and Christians.
 He established the Miss Clarke Boarding School for the socially quarantined segments of the community.
 Shahu introduced several scholarships for poor meritorious students from backward castes.
 He also initiated compulsory free primary education for all in his state.
 He established Vedic Schools which enabled students from all castes and classes to learn the scriptures, thus propagating Sanskrit education among all.
 He also founded special schools for village heads or 'patils' to make them better administrators.

 On 10 June 1903, in recognition of his work in educational and cultural fields, the University of Cambridge conferred upon him the honorary degree of Doctor of Laws (LL.D.)

-Shahu was a strong advocate of equality among all strata of society.
+Shahu Chhatrapati Maharaj was a strong advocate of equality among all strata of society.
 He appointed a young Maratha scholar in the post and bestowed him the title of Kshatra Jagadguru (the world teacher of the Kshatriyas).
 This incident together with Shahu's encouragement of the non-Brahmins to read and recite the Vedas led to the Vedokta controversy in Maharashtra.
 He established the Deccan Rayat Association in Nipani during 1916.
 The association sought to secure political rights for non-Brahmins and invite their equal participation in politics.